 Jim Bama may have been from another culture, and his models may not have understood exactly why he wanted to paint them, but it’s hard not to love someone who is completely true to themselves.
 When a wealthy capitalist offered Bama two million dollars to do his portrait, he said no. Jim wasn’t painting for money.

 Lee Livingston, Wes’s brother, says, “I honestly think that he had a soft spot for out-of-work cowboys.
-I think he had a sixth sense of when of when a guy was down and out.
+I think he had a sixth sense of when a guy was down and out.
 ‘Course, in the wintertime, it’s pretty easy to guess that cowboys and hunting guides are going to be short on work.
 But he would show up or give a call or leave a message at my Dad’s house that he wanted to do a photo shoot with me, and it darn sure helped with expenditures throughout the winter.”

 James Bama did not consider himself a Western artist.
 “I painted a lot of old-time Westerners… people with wrinkles, but I painted them as people.
 That they were Westerners was incidental.